-The next time you’re buying a used car, there’s a new service you can use for a free vehicle identification (VIN) number search.
+The next time you’re buying a used car, there are a variety of services you can use for a free vehicle identification (VIN) number search.
 This is especially important if you’re buying a car through Craigslist or eBay and there’s no dealership to provide free access to a CARFAX report.

 Get your free vehicle identification number search

-CARFAX, Autocheck and the National Insurance Crime Bureau (NICB) are a few websites you can use to look at the history of the car.
+There are more ways than ever to get a free VIN report on a car you’re thinking about buying — or even your current ride if you’re just curious about its history before you owed it.
 They typically report any accidents where an insurance claim has been made, in addition to the registrations by state and the type of title the car has.

-Don’t forget to have a mechanic vet the car before purchase
+Don’t forget to have a mechanic check the car before purchase

-Now, one note of caution here: Neither VehicleHistory, Autocheck, NICB or CARFAX are perfect.
-This disclaimer from the latter says it all:
+Now, one note of caution here: Neither the free sites nor the pay sites are perfect.
+This disclaimer from CARFAX says it all:

 For real peace of mind when you’re buying a used vehicle, you’ve got to hire an independent mechanic to take a look at the vehicle before you agree to buy it.

-So one of Clark’s key rules of used car buying is have the car inspected by a certified diagnostic mechanic of your choosing as a condition of purchase.
+So one of money expert Clark Howard’s key rules of used car buying is have the car inspected by a certified diagnostic mechanic of your choosing as a condition of purchase.
 You can leave a deposit if you wish, but specify in writing that the money must be returned to you if the car doesn’t check out.
 You’ll eliminate nine out of 10 used car buying disasters this way.

 When looking for an independent mechanic, you want to see ASE (Automotive Service Excellence) certification.
 Garages that participate in what’s called the Blue Seal program typically feature the most highly trained ASE-certified mechanics.
 Visit ASE.com to find one near you.